 Microphase is highly dependent on sales to major defense contractors of the U.S. military and its allies, including Lockheed Martin, Raytheon, BAE Systems and SAAB.
 The percentages of its revenue that were derived from sales to these named major defense contractors and directly to the U.S. Government were 69.4% in fiscal 2022 and 78.1% in fiscal 2021.
 Therefore, any significant disruption or deterioration of Microphase's relationship with any such major defense contractors or the U.S. Government could materially reduce its revenue.
 During the year ended December 31, 2022, there was one customers that accounted for more than 10% of Microphase's sales: BAE Systems.
 During the year ended December 31, 2021, there were two customers that accounted for more than 10% of Microphase's sales: BAE Systems and Lockheed Martin.
 Microphase's competitors continuously engage in efforts to expand their business relationships with the same major defense contractors and the U.S. Government and will continue these efforts in the future, and the U.S. Government may choose to use other contractors.
 Microphase expects that a majority of the business that it seeks will be awarded through competitive bidding.
 Microphase operates in highly competitive markets and its competitors have more extensive or more specialized engineering, manufacturing and marketing capabilities than Microphase does in many areas, and Microphase may not be able to continue to win competitively awarded contracts or to obtain task orders under multi-award contracts.
-Further, the competitive bidding process involves significant cost and managerial time to prepare bids and proposals for contracts that may not be awarded to Microphase, as well as the risk that Microphase may fail to accurately estimate the resources and costs required to fulfill any contract awarded to us.
-Following any contract awarded to it in competitive bidding.
-Major defense contractors to whom Microphase supplies components for systems must compete with other major defense contractors (to whic
+Further, the competitive bidding process involves significant expense or delay, contract modification or contract recision as a result of its competitors protesting or challenging contracts awarded to it in competitive bidding.
+Major defense contractors to whom Microphase supplies components for systems must compete with other major defense contractors (to which Microphase may not supply components) for military orders from the U.S. Government.